- About DCC

 • Wireless Internet and cable television service

-• Laundry and mail rooms; vending area
+• Laundry room; mailboxes; vending area

 • Noncombustible construction; sprinklers throughout